 1. Determine your target WCAG version and conformance level

-The EAA requires you to meet WCAG 2.1 Level AA but will be updated in 2026 to version 2.2.
+The technical standard behind the EAA requires you to meet WCAG 2.1 Level AA but will be updated in 2026 to version 2.2.
 Choose which version and level you are aiming to conform to help build a clear list of fixes that need to be made.
 For more information, have a read of our blog post on understanding the guidelines.

 2. Identify the key user journeys on your site, such as enquiry forms, contact pages and payment portals